Pavan-1997/AWS_Cloud-Trail/README.md

   Data Events Trails: These trails focus on logging data events related to specific AWS services.
 Unlike management trails that capture management actions, data events trails focus on logging activities related to the resources and data within those resources (e.g., S3 object-level actions, Lambda function invocations).

   Use cases: Data event trails are particularly useful for tracking user interactions with sensitive data, ensuring compliance, and monitoring for unauthorized access or modifications to data stored in AWS services.

+## Best Practices for AWS CloudTrail Implementation

+Enable CloudTrail Across All AWS Regions: Ensure comprehensive coverage by activating CloudTrail in all regions where AWS services are utilized.

+Regularly Review and Analyze Logs: Regularly monitor log files for suspicious activities or deviations from the norm to identify potential security threats.

+Use CloudTrail with AWS CloudWatch: Leverage the integration with CloudWatch to create alerts and triggers for immediate response to critical events.

+Implement Least Privilege Access: Restrict access to CloudTrail logs to authorized personnel only, following the principle of least privilege.

+Encrypt CloudTrail Log Files: Enable encryption on S3 buckets storing CloudTrail logs to secure sensitive data. https://bhavyabojanapalli.hashnode.dev/aws-cloud-trail-day-10